Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Introduction

 \subsection{Structure}

 We conclude the Introduction by outlining the structure of the paper.
 Each Section begins with a short introductory paragraph summarizing its main purpose.

 In \cref{sec:rewriting}, we provide preliminaries on stabilizer circuits (\cref{subsec:preliminaries_circuits}) and introduce a set of rewriting rules that reduce CSS-preserving stabilizer operations to classical gates (\cref{subsec:rewriting_rules}).
-We prove the correctness of this reduction (\cref{subsec:circuit_proof}) and discuss its failure for non-CSS-preserving circuits (\cref{subsec:non-CSS_incorrectness}), as well as describe how to simulate the resulting classical circuits (\cref{subsec:classical_simulation}). \Cref{appendix:surface_code} presents an explicit example of a classical circuit corresponding to a CSS-preserving stabilizer circuit implementing a single-cell defect movement in the surface code, while \cref{appendix:simulator} reports the performance of a simple circuit-rewriting simulator.
+We prove the correctness of this reduction (\cref{subsec:circuit_proof}) and discuss its failure for non-CSS-preserving circuits (\cref{subsec:non-CSS_incorrectness}), as well as describe how to simulate the resulting classical circuits (\cref{subsec:classical_simulation}). \hyperref[appendix:surface_code]{Appendix~A} presents an explicit example of a classical circuit corresponding to a CSS-preserving stabilizer circuit implementing a single-cell defect movement in the surface code, while \hyperref[appendix:simulator]{Appendix~B} reports about the performance of a simple circuit-rewriting simulator.

 \Cref{sec:stabilizer} begins with the review of stabilizer formalism and Clifford channels (\cref{subsec:preliminaries_stabilizer}).
 We then introduce $\mathbb{Z}_4$-valued quadratic forms and show that any stabilizer operation can be represented as a quadratic form expansion (\cref{subsec:quadratic_form_expansions}).
 We propose a standard form for such expansions and study how these forms evolve during computation.
-In \cref{appendix:trace-decreasing_channels}, we extend the analysis to trace-decreasing Clifford channels and show how to compose their standard quadratic form expansions.
+In \hyperref[appendix:trace-decreasing_channels]{Appendix~C}, we extend the analysis to trace-decreasing Clifford channels and show how to compose their standard quadratic form expansions.
 We redefine the class of CSS-preserving stabilizer operations, showing that they correspond precisely to operations with purely linear term in their quadratic form representation (\cref{subsec:CSS_operations}).
 By storing each circuit element in the standard quadratic form expansion, we obtain a new simulation procedure that iteratively constructs and simplifies the overall standard quadratic form expansion of the circuit (\cref{subsec:quadratic_form_simulation}).

 In \cref{sec:hidden_variables}, we first discuss the noncontextual hidden variable interpretation of CSS-preserving stabilizer circuits (\cref{subsec:CSS_hidden_variables}).
 We then introduce a reference frame formalism encoded by quadratic forms (\cref{subsec:reference_frames}), which allows us to define contextual hidden variable models for general stabilizer circuits and to study their simulation (\cref{subsec:contextual_hidden_variables}).
 Finally, we apply the resulting quasiprobability formalism to the simulation of stabilizer circuits with magic states (\cref{subsec:magic_simulation}).